OCamlPro/freeton_wallet/sphinx/commands.rst

 ft contract abi intf
 ~~~~~~~~~~~~~~~~~~~~~~

-Generate an interface from a contract ABI
+Generate an interface source file from a contract ABI

 **DESCRIPTION**

-This command generates an interface from a contract ABI
+This command generates an interface source file from a contract ABI

 **USAGE**
 ::